• Menu

 Plymouth to Santander

-Being located a little further west compared to Portsmouth, the Plymouth to Santander ferry offers a shorter crossing, typically taking around 22 hours (sometimes less) depending on weather conditions.
-This makes it a great option if you’re looking for a ‘quicker’, yet equally relaxed journey to Santander.
+Being a little further west compared to Portsmouth, the Plymouth/Santander route offers a shorter crossing, typically taking around 22 hours depending on weather conditions.
+Here’s a detailed look at the 2026 schedule:

-Plymouth to Santander Ferry Timetable
+Plymouth to Santander 2026 Timetable

 Day Depart Plymouth Arrive Santander